hgoebl/DavidWebb/README.md

   * Un-compress gzip/deflate downloads
   * supports HTTPS and enables relaxing SSL-handshake (self-signed certificates, hostname verification)
   * pass-through to "real" connection for special cases
+  * option to retry the request in case of special errors (503, 504, 'connection reset by peer')

 ## Non-Features ##